 - Restaurants and Food Trucks

-Throughout the evening, you’ll enjoy unlimited wine tastings, live music and entertainment, a wildlife art exhibition and sale, a fun outdoor evening at the Smithsonian’s National Zoo and that warm fuzzy feeling of helping save animals.
+Throughout the evening, you’ll enjoy unlimited wine tastings, live music and entertainment, an art walk with local artisans, a fun outdoor evening at the Smithsonian’s National Zoo and that warm fuzzy feeling of helping save animals.
 Mark your calendars for Sept.
-7, as we toast to saving species.
+13, as we toast to saving species.

 The Zoo's Small Mammal House, Reptile Discovery Center, Think Tank and Great Cats exhibits will also be open late for event attendees.